dougrosman/saic-blockchain-fa19/docs/blockchain-2019-syllabus.md

 1. What is a blockchain part II?
 1. Introductions to artist works

+### Assignment

 ##### Readings
 1. <a href="http://torquetorque.net/wp-content/uploads/ArtistsReThinkingTheBlockchain.pdf" target="blank">_Artists Re:Thinking the Blockchain_</a> p.
 9-37 (A Quasi Proto Preface, Introduction)
 2. <a href="https://www.theverge.com/2018/3/7/17091766/blockchain-bitcoin-ethereum-cryptocurrency-meaning" target="blank">_'Blockchain' is Meaningless_</a> – The Verge

 ##### Assignments
+1. __Read the above readings__
-1. 3 Questions based on the reading
+1. __3 Questions based on the reading:__ Write down ANY 3 questions you have from the readings.
+We'll answer them in class on 09/10!
-1. 5 words you want to know more about
-1. _A blockchain is..._ assignment
+1. __3 words you want to know more about:__ Similar to the questions, write down 5 words you come across that confuse or intrigue you.
+I encourage you to Google your five words to know more, but it'd be great to also look at your words in class, and see what other people are interested in
+1. __A blockchain is...:__ In your own words, write a 1-2 sentence summary of a blockchain.
+If your answer is still "idk" that's fine :).
+We'll do this assignment a few times over the semester as our knowledge grows.
+Feel free to be poetic.

 ## Week 02 — 2019-09-10: Blockchain technology
 1. Introduction to cryptography and security